 Le Petit Vinbar focuses on French wine, which you can buy by the glass, and serves a small selection of French dishes such as croque monsieur and chèvre salad.
 It’s tasty, straight-forward wine and food; ideal for the start of a night out or a quiet post-work evening.

 Best Ice Cream at Torvehallerne

-Is a Bella serves organic gelato that’s creamy, thick, and delicious.
-They also have a few vegan-friendly options.
+Is a Bella serves organic, homemade gelato that’s creamy, thick, and delicious.
+They boast flavors from the Old Country, ranging from caramelized figs to pistachio, and they even have a few vegan-friendly options (the dark chocolate is especially fantastic).
 The ideal spot to cool off when it’s warm out.

 Fresh Fruit, Vegetables, and Produce

 Best Fruit & Vegetables at Torvehallerne

 The open-air stand between the two glass halls, called Torvehallernes Frugt & Grønt, has a huge range of fresh fruit and vegetables.
 You can’t miss it; it sits directly between the markets.
 You’ll find staples like carrots, apples, tomatoes, and onions, but also more seasonal items like rhubarb and strawberries in the summer and beetroot in the winter.

 For the best berries in Copenhagen, make sure to stop by Rokkedyssegård.
 This seasonal stand pops up every summer, selling raspberries, cherries, and delicious varietals of strawberries – including 2020’s “coronaberry,” a name inspired by the conditions at the time of planting.